yaminiduraisingam-env/terraform-s3-remote-backend/README.md

 | DynamoDB | Storage (< 1 KB of lock items) | **$0.00** (Free Tier: 25 GB free) |
 | **Total** | | **< $0.01 / month** |

 > DynamoDB lock operations cost approximately $0.00000125 each.
-At 100 deploys/month that's $0.00025 — effectively zero.
+At 100 deploys/month that is $0.00025 — effectively zero.

 ---